Jun Azumi: Noda Cabinet

 In September 2011, he joined the Noda Cabinet as Minister of Finance.
 This was taken as something as a surprise by most people and himself, as he was not previously associated with fiscal posts.
-Azumi was much more experienced in Defense posts, such as holding the Chairman spot of the Security Committee within the House of Representatives and having held the Vice Minister of Defense role, and was said to have studied up on classified intel in preparation for being tapped as Minister of Defense.
+Azumi was much more experienced in Defense posts, such as holding the chairman spot of the Security Committee within the House of Representatives and having held the Vice Minister of Defense role, and was said to have studied up on classified intel in preparation for being tapped as Minister of Defense.
 Noda had approached various people for the Finance role, including past party leader Katsuya Okada and Education Minister Tatsuo Kawabata along with others, but they had declined.
 Eventually, a senior figure within the Minister of Finance recommended Azumi, owing to his highly rated negotiation skills as Chair of the DPJ's Diet Committee.

-It's also cited that Noda, who's biggest issue was raising the consumption tax, highly valued Azumi's abilities and hoped they would be an asset in working with the opposition.
+It is also cited that Noda, whose biggest issue was raising the consumption tax, highly valued Azumi's abilities and hoped they would be an asset in working with the opposition.
 Even including his time as Minister of Finance, it is relatively unusual for someone to become Minister of Finance when first joining the cabinet (his predecessor, Yoshihiko Noda, became Minister of Finance after being promoted from the Vice Minister of Finance).
 He was just the third person to be appointed Finance Minister in his 40s, along with former Prime Ministers Hayato Ikeda and Kakuei Tanaka.
 He was re-appointed as Finance Minister following both Noda cabinet reshuffles, and when Tadahiro Matsushita died in September 2011, who was serving as Minister of State for Financial Services, he took on the role.

 Acting Secretary-General

 On September 28, Azumi was appointed to the role of Acting Secretary-General of the DPJ, resigning as Minister of Finance and Minister of State for Financial Services.
 He was replaced as Minister of Finance by Kōriki Jōjima, and Minister of State for Financial Services by Ikko Nakatsuka.

-When the House of Representatives was dissolved on November 16th, he took over as Secretary-General from Azuma Koshiishi, a member of the House of Councillors, and de-facto became head of the electoral strategy for the upcoming elections.
-As one of the faces of the DPJ, he expressed his enthusiasm by saying he'll "be on all the TV shows".
+When the House of Representatives was dissolved on November 16, he took over as Secretary-General from Azuma Koshiishi, a member of the House of Councillors, and de facto became head of the electoral strategy for the upcoming elections.
+As one of the faces of the DPJ, he expressed his enthusiasm by saying he will "be on all the TV shows".

 In the 2012 election, the DPJ was swept out of office, and many top officials and party veterans lost; less than 20% of the party remained in the House of Representatives.
 Azumi, however, won safely, becoming the only opposition representative in Miyagi.
-Despite his margin of victory actually increasing, the huge slate of LDP members winning in SMDs meant that Miyo Okubo, the LDP member which had ran against him, had won representation off of the proportional block, the first time this had happened in Miyagi's 5th.
+Despite his margin of victory actually increasing, the huge slate of LDP members winning in SMDs meant that Miyo Okubo, the LDP member who had run against him, had won representation off of the proportional block, the first time this had happened in Miyagi's 5th.